trendmicro/tlsh/tlsh_bh_tool/README.md

 	user=bh_user

 Note:
-the script demo.sh shows how to use the tool
+the script bh_demo.sh shows how to use the tool